Puerto Peñasco: History

 The city is known by two names, Puerto Peñasco (rocky cliff port) in Spanish and Rocky Point in English.
 In 1826, retired Robert William Hale Hardy of the British Royal Navy was sailing in this area searching for pearls and precious metals.
-He named the area Rocky Point and it was identified as Rocky Point on marine maps until President Lázaro Cárdenas changed it to Puerto Punta Peñasco.
+He named the area Rocky Point, and it was identified as Rocky Point on marine maps until President Lázaro Cárdenas changed it to Puerto Punta Peñasco.
 To simplify pronunciation, the English name lost the word “Port” and the Spanish name dropped “Punta”.

-Prior to the 1920s, the area was just one of the safe harbors for wandering fisherman who worked the upper Gulf of California.
+Prior to the 1920s, the area was just one of the safe harbors for wandering fishermen who worked the upper Gulf of California.
 During fishing seasons, fishermen from Guaymas, Bahía Kino, Puerto Libertad, and Puerto Lobos began to come here to camp out.
 The main attraction for these fishermen was a fish called totoaba, which was fished not for its meat, but for its use in medicine.
 At this time the area was known as Punta de Piedra o Punta Peñasco.
 The name comes from a large quantity of solidified lava that hit the Gulf.
 Even as early as the 19th century, fishermen from Arizona came here.
 Since there was no source of drinking water, it was not settled permanently.

 In the 1930s, under President Lázaro Cárdenas, a railroad was built to connect Baja California to the rest of Mexico, passing by Puerto Peñasco.
 The town began to grow again, adding a police delegation in 1932, as a dependency of the nearby municipality of Sonoyta, even though the town was part of the municipality of Caborca.
 The railroad line created new population centers and the initial layout of the city and port of Puerto Peñasco was begun in the 1940s.
 During this same time shrimp fishing was having an impact on the local economy.